Jazz in Copenhagen

 Birgitte moved to Copenhagen to study theology and become a minister.
 But she fell so in love with the city's culture and people that she dropped out of her studies and followed her heart's true desire, jazz.

-This sense of freedom and generosity that Birgitte speaks of may go some of the way to explaining why Copenhagen has made its mark on the world.
-Here, you'll find some of the world's best restaurants, such as Noma and Alchemist, with its 50-course menu.
-And you'll also discover some of the finest design, art, and culture.
-With a good dose of tradition and history, this city dares to explore new trends and impulses all the time.
-It's all pulsating in sync, like a catchy jazz tune at its best, without losing itself.
+This feeling of freedom and generousity that Birgitte talks about can in some ways explain how Copenhagen has left its mark on the world.
+Here, you'll find the world's best restaurants, like Noma, or Alchemist, with its 50-course menu - and you can also explore some of the finest the world has to offer in design, art, and culture.
+Rich in cultural traditions and history, this city simultaneously dares to experiment with new trends and ideas.
+Everything weaves seamlessly together like a captivating jazz melody, without losing its sense of self.

 1. Hvide Lam Café